asminpaudel141/java-100program/README.md

 # 48.Write a Java program to implement polymorphism.
 # 49.write a java program to implement polymorphism.
 # 50.write a java program to implement polymorphism.
+# 51.write a java program to implement polymorphism.